plgd-dev/doc/content/en/docs/deployment/hub/hub.md

 {{< note >}}

-To use `microk8s` or a similar kubernetes system, ensure that the `ingress`, `dns`, and `storage` addons are enabled.
+To use `microk8s` or a similar kubernetes system, ensure that the `ingress`, `dns`, and `storage` add-ons are enabled.
 Additionally, configure your Kubernetes cluster to resolve the private domain `*.example.com` through the designated DNS server.
 For microk8s, use [microk8s enable dns:{DNS_SERVER}](https://microk8s.io/docs/addon-dns) to set up the DNS server.

 {{< /note >}}